-Figure 8-17.
+Figure 8-13.
 Simplified Diagram of the DQS Phase Shift Circuitry Note (1)

-- (1) All features of the DQS phase-shift circuitry are accessible from the altmemphy megafunction in the Quartus II software. - (2) The input reference clock for the DQS phase-shift circuitry can come from a PLL output clock or an input clock pin.
-Refer to Tables 8-7 through 8-9 for exact PLL and input clock pin. - (3) Phase offset settings can only go to the DQS logic blocks. - (4) DQS delay settings can go to the logic array and/or to the DQS logic block.
+- All features of the DQS phase-shift circuitry are accessible from the ALTMEMPHY megafunction in the Quartus II software. - (2) The input reference clock for the DQS phase-shift circuitry can come from a PLL output clock or an input clock pin.
+Refer to Tables 8-7 through 8-9 for exact PLL and input clock pin. - (3) Phase offset settings can only go to the DQS logic blocks. - (4) DQS delay settings can go to the logic array, the DQS logic block, and the leveling circuitry.